s-nakaoka/choreonoid-doc/en/simulation/crawler-simulation.rst

 The shape of the crawler is described in the Segment node.
 It is necessary to model this part so that the origin of the local coordinate is a point inside the crawler.
 Any point that is inside the crawler will do, but if you match it with one of the wheels, you may easily understand the mechanism as you may well model a general revolute joint.

-The origin and the rotation axis defined here are modelling assuming that the crawler moves the longitudinal direction of the model.
+The origin and the rotation axis defined here are meddling assuming that the crawler moves the longitudinal direction of the model.

 "CRAWLER_TRCK_R", which corresponds to the right crawler is described in a similar way.